 Classically, food halls have been the go-to place for cheaper or different food options, when you don’t necessarily want to eat in a restaurant.
 But over time, food halls have become more creative, with all kinds of themes, different cuisines, and even higher quality food options.

 There’s a lot to love about food halls, from being able to choose from a bunch of different places instead of just the options from one, to the cool interiors and unique food choices.
-Lucky for you, we’ve listed down some of the best food halls all over the metro!
+Lucky for you, we’ve listed down other food halls all over Metro Manila!

 Mega Food Hall – SM Megamall